marlinspike/whisper_transcribe_video/README.md

 ## Setup
 1. Clone this repo
+2. Install _ffmpeg_.
+If you're on a mac, you can just ```brew install ffmpeg```
-2. Create a virtual environment
+3. Create a virtual environment
-3. Install the requirements
+4. Install the requirements
-4. Use .env.example to create a .env file in the root of the project
+5. Use .env.example to create a .env file in the root of the project
-5. Run the app
+6. Run the app

 In this example, the following YouTube URL is downloaded, split into 2 audio files, and transcribed:
 ```